Fairly Allocating Many Goods with Few Queries: Two Agents

 \subsection{EFX}

 We end this section by considering EFX.
-For two agents with monotonic valuations, \citet{PR18} showed that an EFX allocation is guaranteed to exist, but computing it takes an exponential number of queries in the worst case.
-If the agents have additive valuations, however, the algorithm can already find out the full valuations using only a linear number of queries.
+For two agents with monotonic utilities, \citet{PlautRo20} showed that an EFX allocation is guaranteed to exist, but computing it takes an exponential number of queries in the worst case.
+If the agents have additive utilities, however, the algorithm can already find out the full utility functions using only a linear number of queries.
 Our next result shows that a linear number of queries is, in fact, needed for computing an EFX allocation.

 \begin{theorem} Assume that $m$ is odd.
-Any deterministic algorithm that computes an EFX allocation for two agents with identical additive valuations uses at least $(m-1)/2$ queries in the worst case. \end{theorem}
+Any deterministic algorithm that computes an EFX allocation for two agents with identical additive utilities uses at least $(m-1)/2$ queries in the worst case. \end{theorem}

+\begin{proof} Let $m=2k+1$, and consider an algorithm that always uses at most $k-1$ queries.
+Whenever the algorithm queries a subset of size $s$, we answer that the subset has value $s$.
+Suppose that upon termination the algorithm outputs the allocation $(G_1,G_2)$, where we assume without loss of generality that $|G_1|\leq k$.
+If $|G_1|<k$, then we assign to every good a value of 1; this is clearly consistent with our answers, but the allocation is not EFX.